Thalassery: Cuisine

-The trade of spices from the Malabar coast which began as 1500 BC is still an active business although most of the pepper export is currently from Vietnam.
-Tellicherry pepper is still considered an important ingredient by chefs globally.
+The spice trade from the Malabar coast which began around 1500 BC is still active.

 Cricket

 In 1800, Arthur Wellesley, 1st Duke of Wellington made Thalassery (then Tellicherry) his base.
 Wellesley and his colleagues played cricket in the town maidan, often watched by bystanders, who would help the English officers whenever they were short of players.
 They played were from the dhobi community and the fishermen who lived along the beach.
 In 1830, the Tellicherry Cricket Club (TCC) was formed.
 By the 1930s Thalassery had become a major cricket centre.
 Many teams used to visit the town for matches.
 The earliest record of a cricket match in Thalassery is a report in Malayala Manorama in 1890.
 It's about a match between Thalassery and the neighbouring town of Kannur.

 Thalassery Stadium, located close to the sea, hosts Ranji Trophy cricket matches quite often.
 Wellesley is believed to have introduced this game in Kerala in the 18th century for British soldiers garrisoned in the Tellichery Fort.
 India's first cricket club, which was later named the Town Cricket Club, was formed in 1850 at Tellichery by Wellesley.
-The Tellichery Cricket ground was the hub of cricket activities those days.
-An exhibition match was conducted in this ground to raise funds during the First World War.
+The Tellichery Cricket ground was the hub of cricket activities during this period.
+An exhibition match was conducted in there to raise funds during the First World War.

 Education

 The educational renaissance of Malabar started from Thalassery due to the influence of European missionaries.
 Government Brennen College, Thalassery, founded in 1862, is one of the oldest educational institutions in India.

 Kannur University Thalassery Campus is located at Palayad, 6 km north of Thalassery.
 The Basel Evangelic Mission Parsi High school is an English Medium school (established 1856) in Malabar.
 Dr. Hermann Gundert was a tutor there.
 Kaikose Ruderasha, a Parsi, donated funds to build the institute with the assistance of German missionaries.

-Government Brennen College was started b y Sir Edward Brennen in 1862 as a school.
-Other colleges in Thalassery include College of Engineering Thalassery, Govt Arts and Science College, Thalassery, Medical College, Anjarakandy, Co-operative College of Nursing, Nettur and Co-operative College of Physiotherapy and para-medical sciences, Nettur.

 Other educational institutions include Sports Authority of India Centre, Nettur Technical Training Foundation, St Joseph's Higher Secondary School, Sacred Heart Girls High School, and Basel Evangelical Mission Parsi High School.